Sup2point0/integrity/faq.md

      #SQUARK only.-->

 ### I’ve finished all the questions, do you have any more?
-Hello!!
+Hello!?!
 Congratulations on solving so many, and tysm for using *Integrity*!

 I’m regularly adding more questions (because I can’t seem to stop writing more), so just check back in a bit and there’ll almost certainly be more waiting for you.
+Also, do drop me a message to let me know, because that’s mad work!

 ### Can I use these questions?
 Absolutely, you’re more than welcome to!
 For more details, see [Licence](https://sup2point0.github.io/integrity/info/licence).